-Brine shrimp deserves to be considered by the tropical fish industry as the single most important food item in the whole world.
-This is due to the fact that brine shrimp contains an unbelievably high amount of energy.
+Brine shrimp deserve to be considered by the tropical fish industry as the single most important food item in the whole world.
+This is due to the fact that brine shrimp contain an unbelievably high amount of energy.
 If not for brine shrimp, the tropical fish industry might not be what it is today.
 To help larval tropical fish have a good start, newly hatched brine shrimp is used by almost all individuals who breed tropical fish at home as well as at nearly all fish farms.

 What Are Brine Shrimp?

 Small Crustaceans.
 Brine shrimp is the common name that refers to a water animal belonging to crustaceans, which are identified by their multiple pairs of legs as well as their hard exterior shell.
-Commonly used for feeding tropical fish raised in aquariums, brine shrimp usually grows no more than 1.30 centimeters in length.
+Commonly used for feeding tropical fish raised in aquariums, brine shrimp usually grow no more than 1.30 centimeters in length.
 Several varieties of brine shrimp exist, but all of them are considered to belong to a single species under a single genus (Artemis).
 They are generally characterized by their compound eyes, which are stalked, as well as their tapered bodies, which consist of a trunk to which eleven pairs of leaflike legs are attached.

 Adaptable Creatures.
-Brine shrimp are different from true shrimp and cannot be found in the oceans but they can be found in many bodies of water in the world, especially inland salt waters.
+Brine shrimp are different from true shrimp and cannot be found in the oceans but they can be found in many bodies of water in the world, especially inland saltwater lakes.
 What is so fascinating about these crustaceans is their ability to easily adapt to fluctuations in water salinity.
 Brine shrimp can live without difficulty in a body of water which has a higher salinity level than sea water.
 They also have high tolerance for a water environment which has only one tenth of the salinity found in marine waters.

 Easy Prey.
 The Great Salt Lake harbors vast windblown lines of brine shrimp, which generally occur in large numbers.
 Their small size makes them easy prey to larger water animals and this is why they are not found in oceans.
-Brine shrimp can flourish in inland saline habitats, in which their predators do not live.
+Brine shrimp can flourish in inland high salinity habitats, in which their predators do not live.

 Why Brine Shrimp Is An Essential Food for Tropical Fish

-shrimp being an ideal food for baby tropical fish (or “fry”).
+A diet which consists of live baby brine shrimp has been tried and tested to be effective in raising many types of tropical fish.
+There are several reasons for raising brine shrimp to be an ideal food for baby tropical fish (or “fry”).
 One is the natural movements of brine shrimp, which attracts baby tropical fish into eating them.
-Another reason that makes baby brine shrimp good for baby tropical fish is the naturally high levels of protein that it contains.
+Another reason why feeding brine shrimp is good for baby tropical fish is the naturally high levels of protein that it contains.
 Brine shrimp is also rich in other nutrients that have not been subjected to any form of processing method, such as those undergone by freeze-dried foods, pellets, and commercial flakes.